philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 <h4 style="text-align: center;"> Advancement</h4>

-1 ★ After launching an Ice Blade, the character's Frost damage increases by 10% for 30 seconds.
+1 ★ After launching an FrostBlade, the character's Frost damage increases by 10% for 30 seconds.
 During this time, nearby enemies receive damage equal to 400% of ATK every second.

-3 ★ The maximum number of created Ice Blades increases to 4, and the base damage multiplier of Frosty Roar increases to 1,800% of ATK.
+3 ★ The maximum number of created FrostBlades increases to 4, and the base damage multiplier of Frosty Roar increases to 1,800% of ATK.
 If the Frosty Roar effect is active on only one target for 6 seconds, it applies an additional Arterial Sealing effect, reducing the target's movement speed by 30% (does not work in the Abyss, does not work on bosses).
-If a target under the influence of Arterial Sealing is damaged by an Ice Blade again, it triggers an explosion, removing the Frosty Roar and Arterial Sealing effects from the target and dealing damage equal to 6,000% of ATK + 2% of the target's lost HP (the explosion damage cannot be less than 7,000% of the character's Frost damage or more than 12,000% of the character's Frost damage).
+If a target under the influence of Arterial Sealing is damaged by an FrostBlade again, it triggers an explosion, removing the Frosty Roar and Arterial Sealing effects from the target and dealing damage equal to 6,000% of ATK + 2% of the target's lost HP (the explosion damage cannot be less than 7,000% of the character's Frost damage or more than 12,000% of the character's Frost damage).

 5 ★ The damage dealt by Crystal Cracks and Frosty Air is increased by 50%.
 The number of Light Fall charges is increased to 5, and the recharge rate of Light Fall charges is increased to 1 charge every 3 seconds.